senna1128/Varying-Index-Coefficient-Models/README.md

 The Figures folder contains all output figures.

-The script main.m contains Matlab code for recovering sparse matrix.
+The script main.m contains Matlab code for recovering sparse parameter matrix.
 We require CVX package to be installed in advance.
 Please see http://cvxr.com/ for instruction.

 The script preprodata.R contains R code for preprocessing the data.
 It outputs GenDat.csv which is the final dataset we analyzed.